-Tackling climate change is one of the most important areas of work for The Nature Conservancy.
+Tackling climate change is one of the most important areas of work for The Nature Conservancy (TNC).
 We are focused on implementing and increasing emphasis on readily available, cost-effective natural climate solutions, such as reforestation, and drive policy changes to accelerate our transition to a clean energy future.

 TNC is working at all levels to propel sustainable development and responsible forestry efforts.
 From the Wehea Community Forest to the UN Climate Change Conference, TNC is creating comprehensive framework for forest conservation and green gas house emission reduction.